No free adapter/transponder

 Any further ideas?

-#3 Updated by Andy Brown almost 3 years ago
+#3 Updated by Andy Brown about 3 years ago

 I'm not an expert on HD homerun, but it may be that after the HD homerun script you need to restart TVHeadend to re-read the adapters?